FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 It is important to note that while similar, this quantity is not identical to the Forwarding Rate as defined in [RFC2285] (Section 3.6.1).
-The latter is specific to one output interface only, whereas the Trial Forwarding Ratio is based on frame counts aggregated over all SUT output interfaces.
+The latter is based on frame counts on one output interface only, so each output interface can have different forwarding rate, whereas the Trial Forwarding Ratio is based on frame counts aggregated over all SUT output interfaces.

-In consequence, for symmetric traffic profiles the Trial Forwarding Rate value is equal to arithmetric average of [RFC2285] Forwarding Rate values across all active interfaces.
+Consequently, for symmetric bidirectional Traffic Profiles, the Trial Forwarding Rate value is equal to arithmetic average of [RFC2285] Forwarding Rate values across both output interfaces.

 {::comment}
     [Part 3 of iload/oload discussion.]